-- 1. That under section 13A (1)(a) of the Local Government Finance Act 1992, the Council approves and adopts the scheme detailed in this report as the Local Council Tax Reduction Scheme for 2021/22 with delegated authority being given to the Director of Resources, after consulting with the Chairman of the Governance & Resources Committee, to make any amendments arising from the publication of the DWP uprating circular. - 2.
-That a maximum total amount of £18,000 be set provisionally for all Discretionary Hardship Fund applications under Schedule 11 of the scheme for 2021/22 (to be reviewed by a further report to Council during the year if it appears that this amount may be insufficient).
+- 1. That under section 13A (1)(a) of the Local Government Finance Act 1992, the Council approves and adopts the scheme detailed in this report as the Local Council Tax Reduction Scheme for 2022/23. - 2.
+That £18,000 be set as the budgeted amount for all Discretionary Hardship Fund applications under Schedule 11 of the scheme for 2022/23 (to be reviewed by a further report to Council during the year if it appears that this amount may be insufficient).